Math 140A - Notes

 1

-All of these statements should be intuitive for the fields Q and R. Try proving a few using only the
+All these statements should be intuitive for the fields Q and R. Try proving a few using only the

-a ·0 + 0 = a ·0 = a ·(0 + 0) = a ·0 + a ·0 (additive identity/distibutive axioms)
+a ·0 + 0 = a · 0 = a · (0 + 0) = a · 0 + a ·0 (additive identity/distibutive axioms)

-= 0 = a ·0 (part 1)
+= 0 = a · 0 (part 1)

-We finish with one final useful ingredient.
+We finish with a final useful ingredient.

 |